Peter Spani (League of Lezhë)

 Peter Spani (Pjetër Shpani; 1430–1457) was an Albanian nobleman and Venetian pronoetes in the first half of the 15th century.
 His family's domains included territories around Shkodër (Scutari), Drisht (Drivasto) and western Kosovo.
 He ruled over Shala, Shosh, Nikaj-Mërtur (Lekbibaj) and Pult; the whole region under the Ottomans took his name, Petrişpan-ili (literally, 'dominions of Pjetër Shpani').
-Between 1444 and 1455, Peter was a member of the League of Lezhë and after his death, the League took his territories.
+Between 1444 and 1455, Peter was a member of the League of Lezhë; after his death, the League took his territories.